IfunanyaWilliam/PaddleGame/ReadMe.txt

-This is a Paddle Game based on
+This is a Paddle Game.
+A combination of HTML, CSS, and Javascript.